-Covid 19 coronavirus, alert level 3: PM says tens of thousands of lives at stake as NZ braces for lockdown
+Covid 19 coronavirus, alert level 3, lockdown: PM says tens of thousands of lives at stake as New Zealand braces for level 4

 New Zealanders are bracing for four weeks of house arrest and a ban on non-essential travel, with a coronavirus lockdown needed to save "tens of thousands" of lives, says the Prime Minister.

-New Zealand's population of almost five million is among at least 1.5 billion people - or one fifth of the world's population - who have been told to stay home to prevent the spread of coronavirus.
-The global pandemic has claimed more than 15,000 lives, with more than 350,000 cases in total.
+New Zealand's population of almost five million is among at least 1.5 billion people - or one fifth of the world's population - who have been told to now stay home to prevent the spread of coronavirus.
+The pandemic has claimed more than 15,000 lives, with more than 350,000 cases in total.
 New Zealand has 102 cases.

-The dangers to Europe and the US have grown exponentially, although Germany on Monday cautiously reported some flattening of its infection curve.
+The dangers to Europe and the US have grown exponentially, and the UK is set to announce today an even stricter lockdown policy that will likely include the closure of all shops except supermarkets, food stores and pharmacies.
+The new measures come as the NHS announced 46 more people have died from Covid-19 in England in the past 24 hours, bringing the total number of UK deaths to 335.

 Across the Tasman, experts warn up to 15 million Australians could contract coronavirus within months as cases continue to skyrocket.
 Australia has recorded 1717 cases of the virus across all states with seven deaths so far.

 Italy has banned domestic travel and shut down a range of industries as its PM begs for a final 10-day push to stop the spread of coronavirus.
-Italy has become the hardest hit country outside of China in the COVID-19 pandemic that has gripped the world.
-It has recorded 59,138 cases, 5,476 deaths and 7,024 recovered from the disease.
+Italy has become the hardest hit country outside of China.
+It has recorded 59,138 cases, 5476 deaths and 7024 recovered from the disease.

-Jacinda Ardern warned that doing something as simple as meeting a friend for lunch could imperil lives and see Covid-19 alert level 4 - which comes into effect at 11.59pm on Wednesday - extended.
+In New Zealand, Jacinda Ardern warned that doing something as simple as meeting a friend for lunch could imperil lives and see Covid-19 alert level 4 - which comes into effect at 11.59pm on Wednesday - extended.

-In the latest in a series of increasingly extreme measures, New Zealand streets will empty from midnight tomorrow as schools and universities close and non-essential services - including bars, restaurants, gyms, cinemas, museums and libraries - all shut shop.
+In the latest in a series of increasingly extreme measures, New Zealand streets will empty from midnight tomorrow as schools and universities close and non-essential services - including bars, restaurants, gyms, cinemas, museums and libraries - all shut up shop.

 Instead there will be a strong presence of police and the military, who could quarantine those without a legit reason to be out of their homes.